lab-action/crazyswarm-ilqr/doc/wsl-install.md

 ## Connect your Windows USB devices with WSL devices

+If you want to actually connect to the crazyflie to flash firmware onto it or get its radio address, you'll need to first have the dongle plugged into your laptop.
+If you go to your Device Manager, you should see it.
+The only issue here is that your WSL instance can't see this device, so you'll have to install a package that'll do this for us.
 Follow the instructions in [this blog post](https://devblogs.microsoft.com/commandline/connecting-usb-devices-to-wsl/).

 > NOTE: you'll have to have your default distro be your ROS distro since `usbipd-win` will
 > just use that one.